Oxsomi/core3/docs/oiCA.md

 It's made with the following things in mind:

 - Ease of read + write.
 - Better compression size due to Brotli:11 compression.
-  - LZMA isn't used due to higher compression and decompression times for minor compression gains.
-Instead we opted to use Brotli:11 (https://cran.r-project.org/web/packages/brotli/vignettes/brotli-2015-09-22.pdf).
-  - Deflate is slow and not compact enough.
+Or fast compression using Brotli:1 (trade-off is compression size).
 - Possibility of encryption using AES256-GCM.
 - A more modern version of zip with an easier spec / less bloat.
 - Improved security.